Giorgio Mitrovich: Legacy

 Mitrovich has been acclaimed as a patriot who made efforts to improve the lives of the Maltese people.
 However, some interpreted his actions as being more motivated by self-interest, or that he was a political agent.
 Regardless of his motivations, his work helped pave the way for future reforms.

 Mitrovich is not very well known in Malta, and he is sometimes said to have been "forgotten".
 There are no monuments commemorating him, and his grave is in a dilapidated state.
 However, his death centenary in 1985 was marked with the issue of a postage stamp, and a square in Senglea and a number of streets in other localities are named after him.

-Some of Mitrovich's descendants now live in South Africa, and the surname has been changed to Metrovich.
+Some of Mitrovich's descendants now live in South Africa, and are known by the surname of Metrovich (how several branches of the family used to be called also while in Malta).
 In 2018, two of his great-great-grandchildren donated his only known photograph to the National Archives of Malta.
 The photograph was taken by photographer Leandro Preziosi shortly before Mitrovich's death.